Tāwhiao: Religion and philosophy

 Encouraged by his veteran father's encouragement to become a man of peace, Tāwhiao was a deeply spiritual man throughout his life.
 The King was both a Christian and a follower of indigenous Māori religion, and although not a tohunga himself he was well versed in the ancient rites of the Tainui priesthood.
 In later years Tāwhiao's sayings were considered prophecies for the future, and passed down as taonga tuku iho.
 Tāwhiao's fundamentally pacifist nature led him to formally denounce conflict between Māori and Pākehā, and campaign for peaceful coexistence and Māori autonomy under Section 71 of the New Zealand Constitution Act.
 Tāwhiao was quoted by his descendant Robert Mahuta as having said: "Beware of being enticed to take up the sword.
 The result of war is that things become like decaying, old dried flax leaves.
 Let the person who raises war beware, for he must pay the price."

 After his baptism into the faith by the prophet Te Ua Haumene in Ōpunake in 1863, Tāwhiao's connection to the Pai Mārire religion grew stronger.
-The two men helped established The faith was initially called Hauhau, or Hauhauism especially by its detractors; the name "Pai Mārire" itself (good and gentle) was taken from a Waikato ritual chant.
+The two men helped established the faith that was initially called Hauhau, or Hauhauism especially by its detractors; the name "Pai Mārire" itself (good and gentle) was taken from a Waikato ritual chant.
 Tāwhiao also highly valued the relationship between Waikato and Taranaki.
 During a visit to Taranaki about 1864, Tāwhiao was famously quoted as saying: "You, Taranaki, have one handle of the kit, and I, Waikato, have the other.
 A child will come some day and gather together its contents".

 In 1875, he issued a whakapuakitanga declaring his own version of the faith, which was called Tariao (morning star) – as the official faith of the King movement.
 Tāwhiao's granddaughter, Te Puea, ensured the continuance of Pai Mārire into modern times, recalling the story of how, just before his death, Tāwhiao told his people, 'I shall return this gift to the base of the mountains, leaving it there to lie.
 When you are heavily burdened, then fetch it to you.'